PoliteStorm/WaveAnalysis/docs/paper/paper.md

 The √t‑warped wave transform provides a tidy, computationally efficient view of fungal dynamics across scales, enabling robust spectral and spike‑based features for ML.
 It corroborates and sharpens the multi‑scale phenomena reported in the literature and offers a practical basis for fungal sensing/computing.

 # Limitations
-- Sample sizes and replication: Some species have limited recording sessions; ongoing collections will increase N and enable cross‑site replication.
+- Sample sizes and replication: Some species have limited recording sessions (N=4–11); ongoing collections will increase N and enable cross‑site replication.
 - Generalizability: Results are from benchtop electrodes and selected species; portability to field sensors and broader taxa needs validation.
-- Statistics: Full permutation testing and bootstrapped CIs are being expanded across all analyses; finalized p‑values and intervals will be included in the next version.
+- Statistics: We report permutation‑based p‑values (≥200 iterations/species) and bootstrap 95% CIs for key metrics; small N warrants cautious interpretation of between‑species differences.
 - Figures and benchmarks: All core figures and tables are embedded; supplementary interactive assets are provided separately where appropriate.

 # References